Ajith Kumar: Prototype racing

-He participated alongside Fabian Duffieux, Mathieu Detry & Cameron McLeod.
+Kumar participated alongside Fabian Duffieux, Mathieu Detry and Cameron McLeod.
 The team secured third place in the 991 category, and he also received the Spirit of the Race recognition in the GT4 category.
+Kumar subsequently took part in the 2025–26 Asian Le Mans Series driving a Ligier JS P325 for Team Virage alongside Julien Gerbi and former Formula 1 driver Narain Karthikeyan.
+Kumar is contracted to race in the 2026 Le Mans Cup.

 Personal life

-Ajith dated actress Heera Rajagopal in the mid-1990s, but he ended the relationship in 1998.
+Kumar dated actress Heera Rajagopal in the mid-1990s, but he ended the relationship in 1998.

-In 1999, during the shoot of Saran's Amarkkalam, Ajith started dating his co-star Shalini.
+In 1999, during the shoot of Saran's Amarkkalam, Kumar started dating his co-star Shalini.
 At that time, their involvement made them a regular subject of tabloid gossip.
-Although actor Ramesh Khanna had advised Ajith not to marry an actress, Ajith proposed to Shalini in June 1999 and they were married in April 2000 in Chennai.
+Although actor Ramesh Khanna had advised Ajith not to marry an actress, Kumar proposed to Shalini in June 1999 and they were married in April 2000 in Chennai.
 They have two children together: a daughter (born 2008) and a son (born 2015).
 Through his marriage to Shalini, he became brother-in-law to actor Richard Rishi and actress Shamili, who played his on-screen sister-in-law in Rajiv Menon's Kandukondain Kandukondain.